How Much Concrete Do I Need?

 So now that we know the volume the second step is to calculate how many bags of concrete it will take to fill the hole.
 On the bag it will tell you how many cubic feet the bag will fill.
 This is the “yield”.
 The yield on an 80 lb bag is about 6/10 (.6) cubic feet.
 If you take the example above of 1.6 cubic feet, the calculation would be :

 If you happen to be enthralled with math calculations I provide the following information on how to calculate the yield that I said was .6 cubic feet for an 80 lb bag.
 The first thing you need to know is the “density” of the concrete.
 If I give you a box filled with concrete that measures 12” x 12” x 12” (or 1 cubic foot), how much do you think it will weight?
 Go ahead and take a guess- almost everyone gets it wrong.
 The answer is 145 lbs.
 (If it was filled with beer it would weigh 64 lbs.)
 This means the “density” of concrete is about 145 lbs per cubic foot.
 Now that we have that information we can calculate the yield.
 Add up both the dry material in the bag (80 lbs) and the water it takes to mix it up (1 gallon which weighs 8.3 lbs) for a total weight of 88.3 lbs.
 Then divide the total weight by the density of the concrete.

 88 ÷ 145 = .60 cubic feet.

 There is one method for calculating the number of bags required which is even easier.
 We have already done the math for you on concrete as well as a number of other products.
 Visit our calculators page before your next project.
-Or for those interested in doing calculations on a mobile device please go to http://www.sakrete.com/mobile/calculators.cfm where our mobile site can help you determine how much you need from the store aisle to the jobsite.
+Determine how much you need from home, the store aisle or from the jobsite.